 Following in his father's footsteps, Kirk Venge steers the new winery into the hierarchy of Napa Valley wineries

-Many youngsters dream of being firemen, policemen or even movie stars.
-Not so for Kirk Venge (Ven-ghee), who remembers exactly when he accurately predicted his future business path.
+Many youngsters dream of being firemen, policemen, or even movie stars.
+Not so for Kirk Venge (pronounced Ven-ghee), who remembers exactly when he accurately predicted his future business path.
 Venge was only four years old when he determined his potential fate.

 Dear Platinum Wine Club Members,